 Almost immediately after the results of the election were announced on June 13, 2009, Musavi supporters began protesting the results on June 13, as he, Karrubi, and Reza'i asserted outright fraud and called for a new election.
-They cited the infeasibility of counting 40 million votes so quickly; the barring of candidate observers at many polling stations; regime shut-down of Internet and text services; and repression of postelection protests.
+They cited the infeasibility of counting 40 million votes so quickly; the barring of candidate observers at many polling stations; regime shut down of Internet and text services; and repression of postelection protests.
 Khamene'i declared the results a "divine assessment," appearing to certify the results even though formal procedures require a three day complaint period.
 Some outside analysts said the results tracked pre-election polls, which showed strong support for Ahmadinejad in rural areas and among the urban poor.5

 Continuing to use Facebook and Twitter, and fueled by outrage over regime use of force as depicted on Youtube, the demonstrations built throughout June 13-19, large in Tehran but also held in other cities.
 Security forces used varying amounts of force to control them, causing 27 protester deaths (official tally) during that period, with figures from opposition groups running over 100.
 The protesters' hopes of having Khamene'i annul the election were dashed by his major Friday prayer sermon on June 19 in which he refuted allegations of vast fraud and threatened a crackdown on further protests.
-Protesters defied Khamene'i the following day, but faced a crackdown that killed at least 10 protesters.
+Protesters defied Khamene'i the following day but faced a crackdown that killed at least 10 protesters.
 On June 29, 2009, the Council of Guardians tried to address the complaints by performing a televised recount of 10% of the votes of Tehran's districts and some provincial ballots and, finding no irregularities, certified the results.
-As 2009 progressed, the opposition congealed into the "Green Movement of Hope and Change," which later moved well beyond the election issue into a challenge to the regime.
+As 2009 progressed, the opposition congealed into the "Green Movement of Hope and Change," which later moved well beyond the election issue into a challenge to the regime, as discussed below.

-Ahmadinejad's Second Term: Policies and Divisions Within the Regime
+Ahmadinejad's Second Term: Divisions Within the Regime Increase With Popular Unrest As Backdrop

-As the Green movement gathered strength in 2009, splits within the regime widened, although most of the core regime leaders tried to remain outwardly unified against the Green movement challenge.
-Some regime leaders, including Supreme Leader Khamene'i, backed Ahmadinejad strongly, while others argued that Iran needed to heed the criticism of the international community against the regime's use of force against protesters.
+As the Green movement gathered strength in 2009, splits within the regime widened, although most of the core regime leaders tried to remain outwardly unified.
+Some regime leaders, including Supreme Leader Khamene'i, backed Ahmadinejad strongly during the period of unrest, while others argued that Iran needed to heed the criticism of the international community against the use of force against protesters.

-In 2010, as unrest faded from the streets, Ahmadinejad sought to move beyond the election-related unrest and disputes.
-He began to try to surrounding himself with loyalists and he turned his attention to economic matters.
+In 2010, as unrest faded from the streets, Ahmadinejad sought to move beyond the election-related unrest and to promote the interests of his loyalists.
 In September 2010, Ahmadinejad sought to appoint "special envoys" to several world regions to circumvent longtime diplomats in the Foreign Ministry.
 The appointments reportedly led the Foreign Minister, Manuchehr Mottaki, to threaten to resign, withdrawing that threat only after intervention by the office of the Supreme Leader, who intervened to downgrade the appointments to that of "advisers."
-Ahmadinejad finally gained
+Ahmadinejad finally gained Khamene'i's acquiescence to dismiss Mottaki on December 13, 2010, while Mottaki was abroad.
+Ahmadinejad replaced him with civilian nuclear chief Ali Akbar Salehi.
+(His replacement at the civilian nuclear agency was named in February 2011.)
+Many interpreted Ahmadinejad's personnel shifts as narrowing his inner circle to only the most trusted confidants.